uforia/MatterBot/README.md

 ### General information

 `matterbot.py` goes through the `commands` directory and will start listening in every specified channel for every specified bind (command).
 Every module has its own custom configuration: you'll need to check the individual directories for more information.
-For example, the ChatGPT module requires you to have an OpenAI account with API access, and you'll need to put the API key etc. in the configuration for it to work.
+For example, the ChatGPT module requires you to have an OpenAI account with API access, and you'll need to enter the API key etc. into the configuration for it to work.
 After starting up the bot, you can use the `@bind`, `@unbind` and `@map` commands to get an overview of, and enable/disable commands in other channels.

 ### Getting started